MasterChef Celebridades

 MasterChef Celebridades is a Brazilian cooking competition television series based on the format of the U.K. series Celebrity MasterChef.
 The series premiered on November 18, 2025, on Band.

+Actress Julianne Trevisol won the competition over singer Valesca Popozuda on January 20, 2026.

 Format

 MasterChef Celebridades is a spin-off from the main MasterChef Brasil series, featuring celebrities, composed of actors, singers, professional athletes and social media personalities.
 This is the tenth country in the world to produce a version of MasterChef exclusively focused on celebrities, after Australia, Colombia, Spain, India, Ireland, Mexico, Portugal, the United Kingdom, and Romania.
 In addition, in Brazil, the reality show has already featured celebrities as contestants in 2020 and 2021 during a special year-end edition.

 The winner receives a R$350.000 cash prize, a scholarship on Le Cordon Bleu, R$50.000 courtesy by iFood plus a specialized consultancy for the winner's future restaurant, a shop card on Havan worth R$30.000, R$100.000 courtesy by Asaas plus a business support and the MasterChef Celebridades trophy.

 A scholarship on Le Cordon Bleu in pâtisserie with some of the leading names in confectionery was awarded to the runner-up.